noseka1/rhacm-kustomization/docs/examples/import_existing_cluster/README.md

 $ oc login <mycluster>
 ```

-You may need to run this command twice, as the CRDs may not be instantiated in time:
+You may need to **run this command twice**, as the CRDs may not be instantiated in time:
 ```
 $ oc apply --filename $CLUSTER-manifests.yaml
 ```